sapcc/openstack-audit-middleware/README.md

 # openstack-audit-middleware
 Paste middleware to produce an CADF audit trail from OpenStack API calls.

-It is a replacement for the original _audit_ module within the [keystonemiddleware](https://github.com/openstack/keystonemiddleware) that has been invented to produce a more verbose audit trail that can be consumed by auditors, end users and complex event processing infrastructures alike.
+It is a major redesign of the original _audit_ module within the [keystonemiddleware](https://github.com/openstack/keystonemiddleware).
+It has been invented to produce a more verbose audit trail that can be consumed by auditors, end users and complex event processing infrastructures alike.

 For that reason it does _not_ adhere to the existing OpenStack taxonomy for CADF.
 The biggest difference is that it populates